The Local Geography and

 Inadequate lock facilities at the old Hales Bar Dam, which Nickajack replaced in 1967, had long presented a serious navigation problem.

 Payment is secured at the time of your reservation.
 You are obligated to the dates you reserve.
 Due to the nature of our business and the limited number of spaces available NO REFUNDS will be given.
-Credit for cancellations and early check outs will be given in the form of a gift certificate .
+Credit for cancellations and early check outs will be given in the form of a gift certificate.We ask for 1 week notice for any cancellations-- One night stay will be charged for last minute cancellations.
 HBM&R IS NOT RESPONSIBLE FOR LOST,MISSING OR LEFT BEHIND ITEMS.